-- Make arrangements for the proper administration of his financial affairs and to ensure that one of his officers has the responsibility for the administration of those affairs, in line with statute this is the Section - Manage his affairs to secure economic, efficient and effective use of resources and safeguard his assets; - Approve the Statement of Accounts.
+- (i) Make arrangements for the proper administration of his financial affairs and to ensure that one of his officers has the responsibility for the administration of those affairs, in line with statute this is the Section 151 Officer; - (ii) Manage his affairs to secure economic, efficient and effective use of resources and safeguard his assets; and - (iii) Approve the Statement of Accounts.

-I approve the Statement of Accounts for the financial year 2018/19
+I approve the Statement of Accounts for the financial year 2019/20.